 We offer fixed rate mortgages for loan terms ranging from 5 years to 30 years.
 Because the rate is unchanging, the length of the term ultimately determines the amount of your monthly payments.
 With a shorter term loan, like a 5 year or 10 year, you will have less payments than you would with a longer term loan, but the monthly payment amount will be higher because the payback time is condensed.
 This loan type is most popular among those who plan to live in their newly purchased home for more than 5-10 years and want a lower monthly payment.

 With an adjustable rate mortgage, the interest rate on the loan is initially set at a fixed-rate for a certain period of time, and is followed by a variable rate - periodic adjustments that are made based off the current index value.
 If interest rates are high and likely to fall, buyers can take advantage of falling rates without having to refinance.
 Conversely, if rates are low and likely to rise, buyers could be subject to making much higher payments after the rate adjusts.

 Often having a lower initial interest rate than a fixed-rate mortgage, an adjustable rate mortgage is ideal for buyers who plan to sell their home after a few years.
-Our adjustable rate mortgages are available for 1,3,5, or 7 year terms.
-The rates adjust after the term and each year thereafter according to the type of ARM.
+We currently offer 1-year, 3-1-year, and 5-1-year adjustable rate mortgages.